VINAYpratapSINGHchauhan/project-Fundspire/README.md

 # 🌟 Fundspire

 **Fundspire** is a creator-first platform that helps **content creators** get funded directly by their fans and followers.
-Whether you're a developer, writer, artist, or educator — Fundspire lets you receive support and build your dream with community contributions. uses next/auth autenticatio via github provider
+Whether you're a developer, writer, artist, or educator — Fundspire lets you receive support and build your dream with community contributions. uses next-auth autentication via github provider

 ---